|CALL or TEXT 609-914-1318|

 DISCLAIMER: This blog is based on discussions I've had with dozens of Dex/Thryv and Hibu customers throughout the years, and the information herein is based on their personal experiences.

 It's the same complaints every time: Lack of communication, billing errors, website errors, and basically paying through the nose for "services" that simply aren't working.

 From what I've heard from small business owners, some of the things that the Thryv/DexYP (Dex Media) sales reps promise tend to not always come to fruition.
 Remember, these are commissioned salespeople whose only job is to get you to sign up for their services.
 You might not know enough about websites, SEO and search ranking to determine if the salesperson is being honest or not.
 They may leave out important details like the fact that you'll be locked in to a contract that requires 30 to 60 days written notice if you want to cancel.
 Or that you probably won't get a copy of the contract you electronically signed, even if you make multiple requests.
 Or that they will own your domain name, even if you owned it before.
-Or some of the more shocking things that you'll have to agree to.

 The bulk of what you'll be paying these companies will be for Google Pay‑Per‑Click (often they will call it something else though, a nicer sounding euphemism like "Search Engine Marketing (SEM)" or "Local Search Marketing"), which is expensive and often not worth the exorbitant cost.
 Pay‑Per‑Click is a big business, and the only companies that truly benefit are those that are selling it.
 Also, if a Pay‑Per‑Click ad ranks well (which of course depends on how much you're willing to pay for the ad placement), it conceals the fact that the website isn't ranking well organically.
 If you really want to do Pay‑Per‑Click, you can do it yourself through Google for way less, and cut out the middleman.